avanikawa/docs_haptik/docs/bot-builder/basic/bot-says.md

 <hr>

 ## Structure of a Response
-Each of the above response (Initial Response, Entity Response, Final Response, and Follow Up Response) are composed of the following:
+Each of the above response (Bot Says, Entity Response, Final Response, and Follow Up Response) are composed of the following:
 - Variants
 - Message
 - Quick replies